bendrucker/bundleify/readme.md

 ### Transforms

-Browserify transforms applied to the bundle are not [global](https://github.com/substack/node-browserify#btransformtr-opts), except uglifyify.
+Browserify transforms applied to the bundle are not [global](https://github.com/substack/node-browserify#btransformtr-opts) by default, but *uglifyify* and *es2020* are explicitly run globally.
 That means the following features are limited to your code and do not run on your dependencies:

-* ES2020
 * Environment variable replacement

 ## API